Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-1/build.typ

   ),
   [
     === Materials
     - x1 Pneumatic air cylinder
     - x1 Double-action solenoid
     - x1 T-junction
     - Pneumatic tubing
     - Zipties
     - Rubber bands
-    - The remaining materials can be found in the toolbox ],
+    - The rest of the materials can be found in the toolbox.
+  ],
   [
     === Assembly
     - We attached the air tank to the side of the robot with zipties and rubber bands.
       - This was the only space we could place the air tank
       - #text(red)[Problem:] Having the air tank here could offset our center of gravity
     - We cut pneumatic tubing and used it to connect the air tank to the double action solenoid.
       - We also connected the solenoid to the T-junction and then connected the T-junction to the top of the pistons.
     - We inflated the air tank and quickly tested the pneumatics.